Phil Gallagher (game designer)

-Phil Gallagher is a game designer who has worked primarily on role-playing games.
+Phil Gallagher is a game designer who has worked primarily on role-playing games, and a mathematician.

 Career

 Phil Gallagher worked for the UK publisher Games Workshop.
+His early work included the TSR (UK) magazine Imagine, which ran from 1983 to 1986.
+When the magazine folded, Gallagher was transferred to working on Warhammer Fantasy Roleplay.
 Games Workshop was looking for a company interested in a license to Warhammer Fantasy Roleplay, so James Wallis of Hogshead Publishing called Gallagher and obtained the license.
+Gallagher's work included a spell from 2001 to 2005 as Chief HR Officer for Games Workshop US.

 His D&D design work includes When a Star Falls (1984), Blade of Vengeance (1984), Where Chaos Reigns (1985), Dark Clouds Gather (1985), and Night's Dark Terror (1986).

+His Games Workshop publications (co-written from 1986 to 1989, mostly with Graeme Davis and Jim Bambra) include Warhammer Fantasy Roleplay, The Enemy Within, Shadows Over Bogenhafen, and Death on the Reik.

+Gallagher began teaching mathematics at Stevenson University in 2007, first as an adjunct and then, from 2022, as a lecturer.